joj-macho/joj-macho.github.io/tutorials/python/python-control-flow.md

 print(f'Your grade is {grade}.')

-# Output
+# Output:
-Your grade is C.
+# Your grade is C.
 {% endhighlight %}

 In this example, the program evaluates the value of the variable score and assigns a corresponding grade based on the conditions specified.
-If the score is 75, the output will be "Your grade is C."
+If the score is 75, the output will be "Your grade is C".

 It is important to note the order of the `elif` statements.
 The conditions are evaluated in order, and the first true condition will trigger its corresponding block of code.